 Onshore Excursion Tips:

-A lot of countries visited by cruise ships are third world countries.
+- A lot of countries visited by cruise ships are third-world countries.
 Some are safe, some have higher crime.
-I don’t recommend wandering outside the cruise area alone unless you are certain that destination is safe.
+I don’t recommend wandering outside the cruise area alone unless you are certain that the destination is safe.
 I have wandered alone around Grand Cayman and felt completely safe.
 I would not wander around Mexico or Jamaica without a guide.
 I have not seen any crime with my own eyes but go based on research.
-Do your own research and determine if you want to wander on your own.
+Do your own research and determine if you want to explore on your own.

 - I do recommend if you take a legitimate taxi, that you get the price up-front before getting in, and make sure that price is for your entire group, and not per person.